 Most of our scholarship aid comes from Dean’s Award scholarships, which are merit- and/or need-based grants in amounts up to full tuition.
 These are meant to be used while enrolled full-time at NYU Law, with half of the award distributed at the beginning of each semester.
 Dean’s Awards are reduced by 40% in the 3L year if the recipient has gross earnings in excess of $25,000 during the summer between their 2L and 3L years.
 A small number of enrolling students who demonstrate exceptional merit will be awarded Vanderbilt Scholarships.
 Vanderbilt Scholarship recipients are selected on the basis of academic excellence, professional and other extra-curricular accomplishments, and potential to become a successful leader in the legal profession.

 All students admitted to NYU School of Law are considered for Dean’s and Vanderbilt Scholarships through the financial aid process.
 To be considered for these scholarships, admitted students must complete our on-line institutional financial aid application.
 Instructions on completing the on-line financial aid application will be sent to admitted students beginning in early January.
 All admitted students should submit the financial aid application including students who applied for a named scholarship program as part of their application for admission.
 Upon receipt of your completed financial aid application, the Committee on Admissions and Financial Aid will review the application together with your application for admission.
 You will be notified of any award(s) following the committee’s review.

 All institutional financial aid determinations are made upon admission on a rolling basis (during the spring that immediately precedes a fall enrollment) and apply to all three years of the JD program.
-Please note that students are not re-evaluated in subsequent years for Dean’s Awards.
-Additionally, in order to be reviewed for eligibility for insitutional JD financial aid, all incoming 1L students must complete the Law School's financial aid application no later than June 15 immediately prior to the fall semester of their 1L year (or within 2 weeks of their actual admission, if admitted after May 15).
+Additionally, in order to be reviewed for eligibility for institutional JD financial aid, all incoming 1L students must complete the Law School's financial aid application no later than May 15 prior to the fall semester of their 1L year (or within 2 weeks of their actual admission, if admitted after May 15).
 All financial aid determinations, including the Student Contribution determination, are final and not re-evaluated in subsequent years.